Stuart Hooper: Leeds: 2003–2007

-Bath Rugby: 2007-2016
+Bath Rugby: 2007–2016

 In April 2006, Hooper re-signed with Leeds, but left at the end of the 2007–08 season to join Bath.
 On 5 July 2011 Hooper was named the new Bath club captain for the 2011–12 season.

 Hooper retired with immediate effect from all rugby under medical advice on 14 April 2016 as the result of a back injury.

+Coaching career

+Bath Rugby: 2016–2023
-On 30 August 2016 it was announced the Hooper would take on the role of Performance and Player Development Director at Bath.

-On 7 May 2019 it was announced that Hooper would take on the role of Director of Rugby for Bath at the start of the 2019/20 season, following the departure of former director of rugby Todd Blackadder.
-He will become General Manager ahead of the 2022–23 season.
+On 30 August 2016, it was announced that Hooper would take on the role of Performance and Player Development Director at Bath.
+On 7 May 2019, it was announced that Hooper would take on the role of Director of Rugby for Bath at the start of the 2019-20 season, following the departure of former director of rugby Todd Blackadder.